What is #adulting all about? 🤔

 What am I supposed to do with life?

 Yep, very scary questions.
 But it’s ok, I’ve got a few things to help you out here.

 Most people get a job after university.
 This is the ‘expected thing to do’ and a 'natural' path to take.

-I am a firm believer in doing something that fulfils you.
+I am a firm believer in doing something that fulfills you.
 This doesn’t necessarily have to be a job in the traditional sense.
 This could be freelancing, volunteering, part-time work, etc.

-And since you’re young, I believe it’s important to search for that thing that fulfils you and then get to the money.
+And since you’re young, I believe it’s important to search for that thing that fulfills you and then get to the money.

 Let me give you a simple example.